GayathriRangu/ML.AI-Practice/README.md

   -> Lists, Dictionaries, Tuples, Hashmaps, etc are covered         here

-19/11/23-- Added Implementing simple classifiers:
+19/11/23-- Added Implementing simple classifiers, perceptron.py, iris.ipynb:

   -> This notebook has implementations of simple classifiers in Python.
 I have written code and notes from scratch to understand the details.
 PS: haven't used Scikit-learn here!